dmansfield/passport-negotiate/README.md

 #### S4U2Proxy (credential delegation)

-The strategy can be configured to obtain delegated principals on behalf of the authenticated user.
+The strategy can be configured to obtain delegated credentials on behalf of the authenticated user.
 Enable this by passing an options hash as the first argument to the strategy constructor: